agroce/tstl/README.md

 to generate triggers and suppressors for ALL coverage targets hit during a run, grouped into equivalence classes (targets with the same set of triggers and suppressors) and ranked by the least-hit target in each equivalence class.
+The output will be stored in files beginning with `<prefix>`:  a set of files named `<prefix>.N.probs` that can used with `--swarmProbs`, and a single `.class` file, with all the targets, triggers, suppressors, and minimum frequencies for classes, plus pointers to the related probability files.
 Just iterating through the generated probability files for the classes for the rarest targets is a good way to go about directed swarm testing.
 The `0.5` above can be any cutoff, above which targets hit by at least that fraction of tests are